oracle/binutils-gdb/Readme.md

     upstream.
 These branches offer a convenient way to view accepted contributions by Oracle developers in full context.

-    The code in this repository is to be considered as a technology preview and is not officially supported.
+    The code in this repository is to be considered a technology preview and is not officially supported.